WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 Such as a workflow run, which would happen after an update to the application.\
 Github webhooks are set up in the settings of a repository.\
 My repository is set to send a payload whenever a push is made to it.\
-This can be verfifed by watching a webhooks listener after a push.
+This can be verfifed by watching a webhooks listener after it recieves a payload.

 ### Configure a webhook Service on EC2 Instance